All About Drawings

 Sketch Of Rose

-Luckily for us, there's no rules in art.
-You are sketching this rose for you, so you can feel free to use your inner vision.
+Luckily for us there are no rules in art!
+You are sketching this rose for you, so you are free to use your inner vision.

-Inner vision is your unconscious impressions.
-It reflects images in your mind.
-So, think of it like looking at a reflection in the water - not quite the real thing.
+Inner vision is your unconscious impressions, it reflects images in your mind.
+So, think of it like looking at a reflection in the water which is not quite the real thing.

 Outer vision relies on what is truly there.